ManasssehMuthomi/safiwash/README.md

 ## Project Overview
 SafiWash CRM is a high-performance, responsive management portal specifically built for the modern car wash entrepreneur.
 It transforms messy manual logging into a streamlined, data-driven operation.

-The system solves the critical "Regular Customer" problem—allowing managers to identify their most loyal clients, reward them automatically, and track every shilling of revenue in real-time.
+The system solves the critical "Regular Customer" problem - allowing managers to identify their most loyal clients, reward them automatically, and track every shilling of revenue in real-time.

 ---